Gentlemen's club: History

 The original clubs were established in the West End of London.
-Today, the area of St James's is still sometimes called "clubland".
+The area of St James's is still sometimes called "clubland".
 Clubs took over some parts of the role occupied by coffee houses in 18th-century London.
-The first clubs, such as White's, Brooks's, and Boodle's, were aristocratic in flavour, and provided an environment for gambling, which was illegal outside of members-only establishments.
+The first clubs, such as White's, Brooks's, and Boodle's, were aristocratic, and provided an environment for gambling, which was illegal outside members-only establishments.

 The 19th century brought an explosion in the popularity of clubs, particularly around the 1880s.
 At the height of their influence in the late 19th century, London had over 400 such establishments.

 Club Life in London, an 1866 book, begins: "The Club in the general acceptation of the term, may be regarded as one of the earliest offshoots of man's habitual gregariousness and social inclination."

-An increasing number of clubs were influenced by their members' interests in politics, literature, sport, art, automobiles, travel, particular countries, or some other pursuit.
+An increasing number of clubs were influenced by their members' interests in politics, literature, sport, art, cars, travel, particular countries, or some other pursuit.
 In other cases, the connection between the members was membership in the same branch of the armed forces, or the same school or university.
 Thus the growth of clubs gives some indication of what was considered a respectable part of the "Establishment" at the time.

-By the late 19th century, any man with a credible claim to the status of "gentleman" was eventually able to find a club willing to admit him, unless his character was objectionable in some way or he was "unclubbable" (a word first used by Samuel Johnson).
+By the late 19th century, any man with a credible claim to the status of "gentleman" was eventually able to find a club willing to admit him, unless his character was objectionable in some way or he was "unclubbable" (a word first used by F. Burney).
 This newly expanded category of English society came to include professionals who had to earn their income, such as doctors and lawyers.

-Most gentlemen belonged to only one club, which closely corresponded with the trade or social/political identity he felt most defined him, but a few people belonged to several.
+Most gentlemen belonged to only one club, which closely corresponded with the trade or social/political views he identified with, but a few people belonged to several.
 Members of the aristocracy and politicians were likely to have several clubs.
-The record number of memberships is believed to have been held by Earl Mountbatten, who had nineteen in the 1960s.
+The record number of memberships is believed to have been held by Lord Mountbatten, who had nineteen in the 1960s.